ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

     * You can check the results by ``plt.imshow(stars, origin='lower')``

 16. Make a new bias and dark.
 Using the previously made flat (``sens``), simulate a raw image (bias, dark added, flat pattern added, and add readnoise).
-    * Hint: The exposure time is 300s as described in the beginning of this homework.
+    * Hint: The exposure time is 300s as described at the beginning of this homework.
     * Hint: Make bias and dark as before, but do not add readnoise yet.
     * Hint: Then ``stars_adu = bias + (dark + sens*stars)/?``.
     * Hint: Add readnoise now by ``stars_adu = add_rdnoise(image_adu=stars_adu, rdnoise_e=rdnoise_e, gain_epadu=gain_epadu)``

 17. Save ``stars_adu`` as a FITS file to ``top/'image0001.fits'`` which resembles the ``final_image``'s header above.
-    * Hint: Use the following (This is the ``final_image``, so look at the sample header in the beginning of this homework):
+    * Hint: Use the following (this is the ``final_image``, so look at the sample header at the beginning of this homework):
     * ```python
       stars_hdu = fits.PrimaryHDU(stars_adu.astype('int16'))
       stars_hdu.header["BUNIT"] = (>>FILLHERE<<, "Pixel Unit Value")